owentechnologist/multiThreadSearchTest/README.md

 ### (Performance/Response is measured from a single JVM as it executes several Threads that each perform search queries)
 ## As mentioned - you need to provide data and a search index...
 (In fact, by building your own dataset and defining and supplying an appropriate index as an argument, you can use this code to test against any index and set of data stored in RediSearch)
+### There is a set of LUA scripts provided within the GENERATE_DATA_FOR_idx_eventjsonLuaNotes.txt file included under the resources folder that will generate 500,000 keys and a search index for use with the idx_eventjson*.properties files

-#### This example can piggy backs on top of another example that showcases how to write JSON objects into Redis, create an index and query those objects.
+#### This example can piggy back on top of another example that showcases how to write JSON objects into Redis, create an index and query those objects.
 #### If you choose To populate Redis with the data from my provided JSON zoo events example  - you may run that other program found here :
 https://github.com/owentechnologist/jsonZewSearch